-While the term “congestive heart failure” may sound frightening, nearly 6.5 million Americans are living with this chronic syndrome.
+While congestive heart failure is a serious condition, nearly 6.5 million Americans are living with this chronic syndrome.
 Each year, 670,000 new patients are diagnosed.
 Heart failure occurs when the heart cannot pump enough blood to maintain normal circulation throughout the body.
-The heart keeps pumping, but not as efficiently as a healthy heart.
+The heart keeps pumping blood, but not as efficiently as a healthy heart.
 So, blood can get backed up into the lungs, abdomen, and feet.

 Ongoing problems with heart failure can also cause problems with other organ systems, such as the nervous system and the adrenal glands (hormonal system).
 The syndrome also interferes with the normal functioning of the kidneys.
 As a result, the body retains more fluid, which can cause swelling of the ankles and legs (edema) and fluid on the lungs (which leads to shortness of breath).

-The symptoms as associated risks of heart failure can be managed or reversed with appropriate medications and medical devices.
+The symptoms of heart failure and associated risks can be managed or reversed with appropriate medications and medical devices.

 - Coughing and/or wheezing, especially when lying down

 - Problems with concentration or confusion

 Typically, the heart’s loss of pumping action stems from an underlying heart problem.
 Heart failure can be caused by any conditions or chemicals that injure the heart muscle.

 Are You at Risk for Heart Failure?

 You may develop heart failure if you have risk factors including chronic conditions such as coronary artery disease, high blood pressure, lung disease, diabetes mellitus, and obesity; lifestyle factors such as alcohol consumption, drug abuse, diet medications, and anabolic steroids; and medications, including certain types of chemotherapy and radiation to the chest.